Hybrid Tool + Report

 Quick presets

 Include transmission plus coupling reversal behavior.
+Enter 0 explicitly if no measurable backlash is assumed.

 Use installed-system floor, not ideal catalog interpolation only.
+Enter 0 explicitly if omitted by test data.

 Estimate warm-state drift for your duty cycle window.
+Enter 0 explicitly only when thermal drift is measured as negligible.

 1.4 means the tool evaluates against a 40% tighter effective target.